 30. Be Consistent With Periods

-It’s up to you whether you finish each experience bullet with a period, but it’s important to be consistent with your formatting.
+It’s up to you whether you finish each experience bullet with a period, but it’s important to be consistent with your resume margins and formatting.

 31. Don’t Use Adverbs